diego-chacon16/cia-country-analysis/README.md

 + Use the Standard Scaler due to the different types of measurements
 + Create and Fit KMeans Model
 + Model Interpretation

+### Creating and Fitting Kmeans Model

++ Use a for loop to create and fit several Kmeans models testing anywhere from 2 to 30 models
++ Keep track of the sum of squared distances for each K value
++ Plot it out to creare an "elbow" plot of K versus SSD